 After the first test:

 A normal result means there are no abnormal cells present.
-The Pap smear test is not 100% accurate.
+The Pap test is not 100% accurate.
 Cervical cancer may be missed in a small number of cases.
-Most of the time, cervical cancer develops very slowly, and follow-up Pap smears should find any changes in time for treatment.
+Most of the time, cervical cancer develops very slowly, and follow-up Pap tests should find any changes in time for treatment.

 What Abnormal Results Mean